Long-Tailed Distribution-Aware Router For Mixture-of-Experts in Large Vision-Language Model: Methodology

-In this framework, language tokens maintain their original routing, while vision tokens are released from the constraint of load balancing.
+In this architecture, language tokens maintain their original load balancing behavior, while vision tokens are released from the constraint of load balancing.
 This enables vision tokens, especially vision tail tokens, which represent information-rich content, to undergo specialized expert processing.
-As shown in Fig.~\ref{method} (a), by enhancing the RPV of vision tokens, these tokens can be allocated to specialized experts instead of being uniformly distributed, facilitating more precise and efficient learning.
+As shown in Fig.~\ref{fig_method} (a), by enhancing the RPV of vision tokens, these tokens can be allocated to specialized experts instead of being uniformly distributed, facilitating more specialized and efficient learning.